Yining-math/Yining-math.github.io/writings.md

 ### The Geometry of Triangles
 2022-05

-In this article we make the concept of a continuous family of triangles precise and prove the moduli functor classifying oriented triangles admits a fine moduli space but the functor classifying non-oriented triangles only admits a coarse moduli space.
-We hope moduli spaces of triangles can help understand stacks.
+The goal is to understand stacks by the moduli problem of triangles.
+To do this we make the concept of a continuous family of triangles precise and prove the moduli space classifying oriented triangles is fine but isosceles triangles having non-trivial automorphisms prevent the moduli space classifying non-oriented triangles from being fine.
+When viewing moduli functors as stacks, the latter moduli functor will be equivalent to the quotient stack of some permutation group.
 [Download notes here](https://Yining-math.github.io/file/2022-05-notes-2.pdf)

+### Localizations and Homotopy Theories
+2022-05
+This project is to understand the localization of categories from the viewpoint of homotopy theories i.e. model categories.
+We study homotopy theories of topological spaces and chain complexes, and discuss their model categorical structures.
+We also use the calculus of fractions to describe derived categories.
+[Download notes here](https://Yining-math.github.io/file/2022-05-notes-1.pdf)
 ### Galois Theory
 2022-01, Lecture notes of the course given by [Prof. Yongquan Hu](http://www.mcm.ac.cn/faculty/huyongquan/201509/t20150909_306981.html)